 Eclectic Wedding Extravaganza

-If these are your kind of weddings and you'd love to do something similar, then you must come along in two weeks time to the weird and wonderful world of EWE!
+If these are your kind of weddings and you'd love to do something similar, then you must come along in 2023 to the weird and wonderful world of EWE!

-It's the weekend of February 12th & 13th at The Bond, Digbeth, Birmingham
+It's the weekend of February 11th & 12th at Fazeley Studios, Digbeth, Birmingham

 For the weekend I will be joined by one of Sheep's best new friends, so come along to chat with Sheeple and myself and listen live to some of the songs featured in the playlists above.